Pirmakhanov/home-soc-lab/README.md

 ---

-## 🧱 Реальные сложности, с которыми столкнулся
+## 🧱 Real Challenges I Hit

-Перечисляю честно — именно на этом я больше всего научился:
+Listing them honestly — this is where I learned the most:

-- **Wazuh OVA не загружался** с включённым Secure Boot — пришлось отключить его в настройках VM
+- **Wazuh OVA wouldn't boot** with Secure Boot enabled — had to disable it in VM settings
-- **Unattended-установка Win11 в VirtualBox зависала** на диалоге апгрейда — пересоздал VM и установил вручную
+- **Unattended Win11 install in VirtualBox hung** at the upgrade dialog — recreated the VM and installed manually
-- **Скачивание Atomic Red Team было затроттлено** GitHub-ом (~23 КБ/с) — пришлось переключиться на ручной запуск техник, что заодно заставило меня разобраться в каждой команде
+- **Atomic Red Team download was throttled** by GitHub (~23 KB/s) — had to switch to manual technique execution, which actually forced me to understand each command
-- **Defender Tamper Protection блокировал `Set-MpPreference`** из PowerShell — пришлось сначала отключить Tamper Protection через Windows Security GUI, и только потом отключать real-time protection
+- **Defender Tamper Protection blocked `Set-MpPreference`** from PowerShell — had to disable Tamper Protection through Windows Security GUI first, only then disable real-time protection
-- **События Sysmon не доходили до Wazuh** хотя агент был Active — оказалось дефолтный конфиг агента не подписан на Sysmon-канал, нужно было добавить `<localfile>` для `Microsoft-Windows-Sysmon/Operational` в `ossec.conf`
+- **Sysmon events weren't reaching Wazuh** even though the agent was Active — turned out the default agent config doesn't subscribe to the Sysmon channel; needed to add `<localfile>` for `Microsoft-Windows-Sysmon/Operational` to `ossec.conf`
-- **Между сессиями менялась сеть** (домашний Wi-Fi → мобильный hotspot → домашний Wi-Fi) — IP сдвигались, приходилось проверять связность. В будущем буду использовать NAT Network в VirtualBox, чтобы не зависеть от физической сети
+- **Network changed between sessions** (home Wi-Fi → mobile hotspot → home Wi-Fi) — IPs shifted, had to re-check connectivity.
+Going forward I'll use NAT Network in VirtualBox to be independent of physical networking
-- **Хост-RAM был впритык** — 16 ГБ при двух 4-гиговых VM плюс браузер было нестабильно; пришлось закрывать фоновые приложения (Discord, Steam и др.) перед каждой сессией
+- **Host RAM was tight** — 16 GB with two 4 GB VMs plus a browser was unstable; had to close background apps (Discord, Steam, etc.) before each session

 ---

-## 📈 Что я освоил в этом проекте
+## 📈 What I Gained From This Project

-Получил практический опыт работы с:
+Hands-on familiarity with:

-- Навигацией по дашборду Wazuh, регистрацией агентов, базовой конфигурацией
+- Wazuh dashboard navigation, agent enrollment, basic configuration
-- Установкой Sysmon и применением стороннего MITRE-aligned конфига
+- Sysmon installation and applying a third-party MITRE-aligned config
-- Чтением сырых Sysmon Event ID (1, 11, 13) внутри SIEM-алертов
+- Reading raw Sysmon Event IDs (1, 11, 13) inside SIEM alerts
-- Чтением и декодированием `-EncodedCommand` payload'ов в PowerShell
+- Reading and decoding `-EncodedCommand` PowerShell payloads
-- 6-шаговым workflow triage алертов (read → context → reconstruct → decode → triage → action)
+- The 6-step alert triage workflow (read → context → reconstruct → decode → triage → action)
-- Различением True Positive и False Positive по контексту, а не по severity
+- Distinguishing True Positives from False Positives based on context, not severity
-- Корреляцией событий между процессами через `ProcessGuid`
+- Correlating events across processes via `ProcessGuid`

-Я **не** претендую быть экспертом ни в одной из этих тем — только использовал их на практике в этом лабе.
+I am **not** claiming to be an expert in any of these — just that I've used them in practice on this lab.

 ---

-## 📚 Чему я научился (lessons learned)
+## 📚 Lessons Learned

-1. **Severity ≠ реальная угроза.** Level 15 алерт оказался False Positive (легитимное поведение Windows).
-Level 12 был реальным паттерном атаки. Всегда сначала разбираться, потом реагировать.
+1. **Severity ≠ real-world impact.** The Level 15 alert I investigated turned out to be a False Positive (legitimate Windows behavior).
+The Level 12 was a real attack pattern.
+Always investigate before reacting.

-2. **Дефолтные конфиги инструментов редко достаточны.** Wazuh-агент будет часами работать без видимости Sysmon, если не указать какие каналы читать. Чтение документации окупается.
+2. **Default tool configurations are rarely sufficient.** The Wazuh agent will happily run for hours with no Sysmon visibility unless you tell it which channels to read.
+Reading documentation pays off.

-3. **`ProcessGuid` надёжнее `ProcessId` для корреляции.** OS PID-ы могут переиспользоваться; ProcessGuid уникален навсегда.
+3. **`ProcessGuid` is more reliable than `ProcessId` for correlation.** OS PIDs can be reused; ProcessGuid is unique forever.

-4. **Планирование ресурсов важно.** Ноутбук с 16 ГБ работает с двумя VM, но только если хост чистый. Фоновые приложения быстро съедают память.
+4. **Plan around resource constraints.** A 16 GB laptop is workable for two VMs, but only if the host is kept clean.
+Background applications add up fast.

 ---

-## 🚧 Что бы хотел сделать дальше
+## 🚧 Next Steps I'd Like to Take

-- Написать несколько собственных детектирующих правил в `local_rules.xml` (пока использовал только встроенные)
+- Write a few of my own custom detection rules in `local_rules.xml` (so far I've only used the bundled rules)
-- Добавить Linux-эндпоинт для сравнения детектов на разных платформах
+- Add a Linux endpoint to compare cross-platform detection
-- Попробовать интеграцию с Active Directory + Domain Controller для сценариев credential theft
+- Try integrating Active Directory + Domain Controller for credential-theft scenarios

 ---

-## 📖 Источники
+## 📖 References

 - [Wazuh Documentation](https://documentation.wazuh.com/)
 - [Sysmon (Microsoft Sysinternals)](https://learn.microsoft.com/sysinternals/downloads/sysmon)